Don’t have time to read the whole guide right now?

 So, if they put out a social media post, make sure you like, retweet, share etc. – even better if they tag you in it.

 The same applies the other way.
-Give the gaming influencer extra accreditation by giving them and their content a mention on your channels.
+Give the game influencer extra accreditation by giving them and their content a mention on your channels.
 They will likely re-share what you mentioned them in too.
 It’s a win for all sides involved.

 Maybe your game will have a particular hashtag that you want to use, and therefore ask influencers to use it on their social channels.